Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your

 Simply charge the taxes and fees to your card, and then use your points for them – giving you truly free travel with your points.

-Transfer your Amex Membership Rewards points to airline partners – 2.5 cents
+Transfer your Amex Membership Rewards to airline partners – 2.5 cents

 For the most part, transferring your Membership Rewards to airline partners will give you the highest value for your points.